PredicateLabs/predicate-operator/README.md

 * **Registered with Eigenlayer** Registration key registered with Eigenlayer (see [here](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation)).
 * **Defined Aethos AVS Signer Key** ECDSA Signer Key used for signing tasks (see [here](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/key-management/intro#eigenlayer)).
-* **Aethos team enabled registration key:** Aethos testnet is permissioned.
+* **Aethos team enabled registration key:** Aethos is currently permissioned.
 Your registration key must be on the allowlist of the Aethos ServiceManger contract.
 Please reach out to us if this has not already been complete.
 * **Ethereum node (full/archive):** You can point to your local instance or to an RPC provider.

 ## Ports